galaxyproject/galaxy-docker-k8s/README.md

 ```
 docker build --network gnet -t galaxy .
 ```

-5. Stop both, the Galaxy and Postgres containers.
+You may stop the Postgres container after the Galaxy image has been built.

 ## Run the container
 To run the SQLite container and get an interactive shell, run the following: